 - End Point Assessment (Independent Assessor) towards the conclusion of the programme.

-The aim of the apprentice programme is for drivers to gain their Large Goods Vehicle Driving Licence and if not already obtained, English and Maths Level 2 qualifications.
+The aim of the apprentice programme is for drivers to gain their Large Goods Vehicle Driving Licence and if not already obtained, their English and Maths Level 2 qualifications.

 For ‘B’ or ‘C1’ licence holders the category of LGV will ‘C’.

 It is possible for drivers to complete C and C+E in the apprenticeship programme however any secondary qualification (i.e. C+E) cannot be funded through the government apprentice programme, so the employer would need to fund the second qualification training and test.

 Duration & Reviews: